-Mental Illness in a Parent or Carer
+Mental ill Health in a Parent or Carer

 This procedure is to be used when considering the likelihood and severity of the impact of an adult's mental ill health on a child.
 It involves the practitioner using their professional judgement to balance the risk and protective factors for the child.